 Some of the range's earliest test subjects are currently on display in a spectacular missile park.
 The park and accompanying museum sit on the edge of a secure military facility.
 Visitors are required to park their car outside the perimeter fence and walk through a secure checkpoint.
-As you cross you're warned not to take photographs beyond the boundary of the missile park, with your camera always facing west.
+As you cross, you're warned not to take photographs beyond the boundary of the missile park, with your camera always facing west.

-The park is also home to one of the world's best preserved German V2 rockets.
+The park is also home to one of the world's best-preserved German V2 rockets.
 More than 200 of them were shipped to White Sands at the end of WWII as America sought to master this new technology.
 The V2 currently on display has been carefully cut open to reveal its interior.
 The engineering was fascinating.
 It was clear the Germans were far ahead of the times, even more so given that Robert Goddard had only launched the world's first successful liquid fuel rocket less than 25 years earlier.

 New Mexico is the perfect place to test a missile.
 The state is vast and empty.
 In the last two days we've driven hundreds of kilometres, soaking up views of an arid, empty landscape.
 As you can from the photo above, at times the road seemed to stretch forever.

-It was here that we also stopped for the night.
-We stayed at the Sierra Grande Lodge & Spa, a restored hotel in the nearby town of Truth or Consequences.
+However, all is not lost.
+We stayed at the Sierra Grande Lodge & Spa, a restored hotel in Truth or Consequences.
 The hotel sits atop a natural mineral hot spring.
-As guests we were invited to enjoy a complimentary soak, before enjoying a refreshing massage.
+As guests, we were invited to enjoy a complimentary soak before enjoying a refreshing massage.
 Ahhhh.
 Relaxing!

 No comments: